Article I. Name

 Article IV.
 Membership and Voting Procedures

 Section 1.
-The Assembly shall consist of twenty-one voting members, elected from and by the College’s professionals and professional faculty, and one non-voting, ex-officio member (The Past President).
-These twenty-one members shall represent a broad cross-section of the College’s professionals and professional faculty.
+The Assembly shall consist of twenty-one voting members, elected from and by the university's professionals and professional faculty, and one non-voting, ex-officio member (The Past President).
+These twenty-one members shall represent a broad cross-section of the university’s professionals and professional faculty.

 Section 2.
 Persons eligible for election to the Assembly shall be current professionals or professional faculty.

 Section 3.
-Except for the initial Assembly members, members of the Assembly shall serve for a term of three years, commencing on July 1 of the year of their election.
+Members of the Assembly shall serve for a term of three years, commencing on July 1 of the year of their election unless their elected office requires additional years to fulfill the duties of office.
 Terms shall be so adjusted that approximately one-third of the members shall assume office at the first regular meeting of each year.
 In the event that there are not enough candidates to fill upcoming vacancies, the eligibility requirements can be adjusted by the Assembly to allow current Assembly members with partial consecutive terms to remain until two fully completed terms totaling six years have been completed.

 Section 6.
 Professionals and professional faculty may vote in either elections or for amendments to the Constitution and Bylaws via electronic means or mailed ballots, provided that voter confidentiality and fraud-control security measures can be assured.
 Specific voting procedures shall be set forth in the Bylaws.